eduMFA/eduMFA/doc/webui/manage_users.rst

 You can setup a local users definition quite easily.
 Run::

-   pi-manage resolver create_internal test
+   edumfa-manage resolver create_internal test

 This will create a database table "users_test" in your token database.
 And it will create a resolver "test" that refers to this database table.

 Then you can add this resolver to realm::

-   pi-manage realm create internal_realm test
+   edumfa-manage realm create internal_realm test

 Which will create a realm "internal_realm" containing the resolver "test".
 Now you can start adding users to this resolver as described above.